realvz/Ideal_life/README.md

 - Good shoes prevent backache.
 Seriously, you may think that it’s your chair or posture or something else, but bad ill-fitting shoes often go undetected.
 - Invest in a good chair and desk
 - Engage in physical activities that elevate your heart rate above 120bpm for at least 150 minutes a week.
+- Avoid breathing through your mouth.
+Breathing through mouth can lead to diseases later in life.
+As long as your nose still hangs over your lips, try sucking in air through those tubes instead of the mouth.

 **Finance**